By now, you’ve probably heard of the “Citi Simplicity Card,” which as the name suggests, is aimed at keeping things simple.

 And if that’s the only draw of this card for you, give it a pass and learn how to spend more responsibly.

-But if you like the fact that it comes with a super long introductory 0% APR period without any fees, you can apply below.
+But if you like the fact that it comes with a super long introductory 0% APR period without any fees (most of them at least), you can go ahead and apply.